2018/2019/2020 99 Days to FASDay:

-In an effort to bring more clarity and information surrounding awareness, prevention and addressing Fetal Alcohol Spectrum Disorder, an additional graphic was created.
-The information that supports Day 85 (for 2018) can be found on on this blog post: What do we need to address FASD.
+In an effort to bring more clarity and information surrounding awareness, prevention and addressing Fetal Alcohol Spectrum Disorder, a different graphic was created in 2018.
+The information that supports Day 85 (for the 2018/2019/2020 99 Days to FASDay) can be found on on this blog post: What do we need to address FASD.

-The information below, from 2017, still relevant, looks at difficulties addressing FASD.
+The information below, is from the original 2017 99 Days to FASDay.
+It is still relevant, and looks at difficulties addressing FASD.

 The above quote is from a very interesting report created by The FrameWorks Institute (Washington, D.C.) from interviews conducted in Manitoba (Canada) with members of the public and FASD experts to discover the overlaps and gaps between expert and public understandings about FASD.